AirdroperUA/AirOS-docs/content/usage/advanced/index.md

    - CPU throttling
    - CPU under voltage
    - Connected wirelessly (instead of through a tether)
-   - BlueOS cannot connect to its host computer
+   - AirOS cannot connect to its host computer

 #### Sidebar